 The temperature danger zone for bacterial growth is between 40°F (4°C) and 140°F (60°C).
 In this temperature range, bacteria can double in number every 20 minutes.
 When cooked ground beef sits out, it can reach the higher end of this zone in as little as two hours.

-See also What to cook in february
+See also How to cook bbq cut salmon

 It is important to note that various factors, such as the initial bacterial load, moisture content, and acidity of the beef, can influence the rate of bacterial growth.